 Eleanor Roosevelt said, "Do one thing every day that scares you."
-She had a good thought.

 Doing scary things can help you.
 In many cases, you can overcome your fears by confronting them.

 Your brain on fear

 When you get scared, a part of your brain called the amygdala goes into action without your even having to think about it.
 Your amygdala releases chemicals that make you alert and ready for action.
 It stimulates your heart rate so more blood flows to your muscles.
 That way you're ready for "fight or flight"- the natural human fear reaction.